clabe45/shulkr/README.md

 If the directory does not exist, a new git repo will be created there.

+### `--mappings`

+By default, Minecraft's bytecode is deobfuscated using [yarn's] mappings.
+You can also use `--mappings mojang` to use Mojang's official mappings.
+Yarn merges the client and server sources into one directory, which Shulkr currently does not support for Mojang's mappings.

+If left unspecified, the mappings used to generate the previous commit are detected.

 ### `--message` / `-m`

 This option lets you customize the commit message format: